sagemath/trac_to_gh/Issue 5316.md

 # Issue 5316: some elements of NumberField_quadratic are NumberFieldElement_absolute --> segfault

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5316

 Original creator: cwitty